Empowering people to cope with the VUCA through three elements

 Find and set goals for myself and act strategically?

-Can I initiate and implement change without having to ask permission?
+Can I initiate and implement change without having to ask permission? - Ownership: ownership with a bias toward action

 Is there the possibility to take end-to-end responsibility for a (perhaps even self-initiated) project?
 Can I be entrepreneurial within the scope of my employment?